zach-chairez/Gene_Sequences/Cotton_A1_v_D1/ML Approaches.md

 cotton_path = '/project/90daydata/gbru_sugarcane_seq/Zach/Cotton/insert_cotton_file_of_interest_here.fa'
 ```

-Then, we'll upload the fasta file and select the chromosomes A1 and D1
+Then, we'll upload the fasta file and select the chromosomes A1 and D1 while changing the bases (ACTGN) to integers (01234)
 ```python
 _,sequences = read_fasta_file(cotton_path)
 a1 = sequences[0]; a1 = a1.upper()